 Developed by the workgroup.
-Percentage of patients who have their first postpartum visit (of at least two) scheduled prior to leaving inpatient care or if delivery occurred outside of the inpatient setting, while the obstetric care provider is present in the delivery setting.
+Percentage of gestational parents who have first postpartum visit (of at least two) scheduled prior to leaving inpatient care or if delivery occurred outside of the inpatient setting, while the obstetric care provider is present in the delivery setting.

-Behavioral Health Risk Assessment for Pregnant Women
+• Behavioral Health Risk Assessment for Pregnant Women